artermi/artermi.github.io/index.md

 </script>

-# Hello, thank you to visit my page.
+# Hello, thank you for your visiting.

 I am still constructing this page.
-If you want to contact me, please send me an email:
+You may contact me with my email:

 Colin.Cleveland.formal [at] gmail [dot] com